DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 At the naturally created border...
 It is been three days and nights since they passed through the forest, controlled by foreign gods.
-Finally they found vast plain of ocher colour, where was the national border that separated Io and Yurun.
+Finally vast plain of ocher colour appeared, where was the national border that separated Io and Yurun.

 "I'm able to guide thee only up to here."